pixlbreaker/CSC290-Attach-4/README.md

 ## Content
 1. Introduction
-2. Installation
+2. How to Play
-3. How to play
+3. Installation
 4. Screenshots
 5. Documentation